-To light a burner, push in the selected burner control knob and turn it to the high position, as indicated by the large flame symbol (h) (Fig.2-2).
+To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol (\hat{\hat{h}}), (Fig.2-2).

 The igniter should spark and light the gas.
 Keep holding the knob pressed in to let the gas through to the burner for about ten seconds.